harvester/docs/docs/vm/create-windows-vm.md

 ---

-# Create a Windows VM
+# Create a Windows Virtual Machine

 Create one or more virtual machines from the **Virtual Machines** page.